mikemartin/css-hexagon/README.md

 css-hexagon
 ===========

-A LESS script to generate CSS hexagons with custom size and color.
+A SASS script to generate CSS hexagons with custom size and color.